agrc/digital-assisant-skills/README.md

 ### python 3

 Execute `../alexa-vote-skill/hooks/post_new_hook.sh alex-vote-skill true` to create the python virtual environment. _run from one level outside the alexa-vote-skill directory_
+Execute `alexa-vote-skill/hooks/post_new_hook.sh alex-vote-skill true` to create the python virtual environment. _run from one level outside the alexa-vote-skill directory_

 To activate the virtual environment outside of VS Code run `source ./.venv/skill_env/bin/activate`.
 Use `deactivate` to get out of the virtual environment.